vominhtri231/Notes/Database/Oracle/Index.md

 ## Using indexes

-* The index columns should stand clearly, without any arithmetic/ concatenation operation, in order to make the optimizer chose to use the index.
+* The index columns should stand clearly, without any arithmetic/ concatenation operation, etc in order to make the optimizer chose to use the index.
 * If you really need the function with the column, should consider using function base indexes.
 * If using `LIKE` operation, the wildcard should not be on the start of the string.
 It would prevent the optimizer to use the indexes.
   If you really need to search to last characters, consider creating indexes combine with reverse function.
 * B-tree indexes will not index the NULL value => using NULL value may suppress the usage of index.
-  To fix this, we may try to add constraint or add `is not null` predicate or using bitmap indexes instead.
+  To fix this, we may try to add constraint `is not null` or using bitmap indexes instead.
-* If the data types are mismatch, it required to have an implicit cast => may suppress usage of indexes.
+* If the data types are mismatch, it required to have an implicit cast => may suppress usage of indexes